-Charlotte lives in Cheadle Hulme and participates in several community WhatsApp groups.
-People had been asking her how they could support foodbanks and homeless charities in this time, but she was continually being told that the foodbanks only wanted financial donations, not food at this time.
+Lamplighter Charlotte lives in Cheadle Hulme and participates in several community WhatsApp groups.
+During the Covid crisis people had been asking her how they could support foodbanks and homeless charities in this time, but she was continually being told that the foodbanks only wanted financial donations, not food at this time.

 The Rotary club has been supportive of Stockport Loaves and Fishes for some time; it's a registered charity which does tremendous work serving the homeless and disadvantaged people of Stockport.